 The next lamp we’re featuring is the

-Zoo Med Deluxe Dimmable Clamp Lamp.
-Zoo Med is another well-known brand, supplying reptile and bird owners with terrariums, substrate and all manner of related products.
+Zoo Med Deluxe Dimmable Clamp Lamp (available on Amazon.com).
+Zoo Med is another well-known brand, supplying reptile and bird owners with terrariums, substrates, and all manner of related products.

-The Zoo Med clamp lamp is slightly different from the first two lamps that we discussed.
+The Zoo Med clamp lamp is slightly different from the first two lamps.
 It’s got a built-in clamp to affix to the side or top of the vivarium.
 It’s also dimmable.

 - The Zoo Med clamp lamp comes with a built-in clamp.
 This allows you to easily affix the lamp to the side or roof of the vivarium.

 - It comes with an inbuilt dimmer switch.
-This will help you to regulate the bulb’s temperature without having to purchase a dimmer separately.
+This will help you to regulate the bulb’s temperature without having to get a dimmer separately.

 - The lamp has a metallic coating on the inside, helping to reflect light.

-- The dome is 8.5 inches in diameter and will fit most lights up to 150 watts.
+- The dome is 8.5 inches in diameter and will fit lights up to 150 watts.

-- The product description advertises that this lamp is suitable for ceramic heat emitters.
-However, the instruction manual states that it is not.
-This conflicting information is a little confusing, so proceed with caution if you have a CHE.
+- The product is advertised as being suitable for ceramic heat emitters.
+However, the instructions state otherwise.
+This conflicting info is a little confusing, so proceed with caution if you have a CHE.

 - Though the dome is quite wide, it’s not very deep.
 It might not be suitable for longer bulbs.

 With that being said, the built-in clamp and dimmer switch are very attractive features.
-If they appeal to you, it’s well worth going for.
+If they appeal to you, it’s well worth buying.

 4) Hoke Flexible Clamp Lamp

-The Hoke Flexible Clamp Lamp offers a unique feature: the head of the lamp is attached to an 11 inch long flexible arm, with a clamp at the bottom.
+The Hoke Flexible Clamp Lamp on Amazon offers a unique feature: the head of the lamp is attached to an 11 inch long flexible arm, with a clamp at the bottom.

 - The fully adjustable, bendy arm allows you to position your light wherever you’d like, inside or outside of your snake’s enclosure.

-- The built-in clamp securely affixes the lamp to the tank’s wall or ceiling.
+- The built-in clamp affixes the lamp to the tank’s wall or ceiling.

 - The inside of the lamp is painted white, to help reflect and direct light to the basking spot.